 This purpose is usually evident in the Breed Standard or the guidelines that describe the ideal characteristics of a breed.
-The breed standard includes everything from the dog’s appearance, to the way they move when performing certain jobs, to their temperament.
+The breed standard includes everything from the dog’s appearance to how they move when performing certain jobs to their temperament.
 All these qualities are important so that the dog can use the least amount of energy when doing the task for which he/she was bred.

 When you look at the dog’s ancestor, the wolf, you see a canine with a heavy double coat.
 According to Sciencing, “Gray wolves sport dense coats – thicker in winter, lighter in summer – composed of two layers of fur: a wool-like undercoat for insulation and longer, coarser outer guard hair that sheds water.”
 As humans developed dog breeds for specific purposes, the wolf-like coat was not practical for every lifestyle or part of the world.
 They began to breed dogs with different coats and physical features to make them more comfortable and functional for the climate in which they lived.
 Over hundreds of years, the modern breeds have been fine-tuned.

 Dogs Bred for Warm Weather